suzuki-0000/SKPhotoBrowser/README.md

 ```

-#### Minor Option
+#### Options
+You can access via `SKPhotoBrowserOptions`, which can use for browser control.
+- single tap handling, dismiss/noaction
 - blackArea handling which is appearing outside of photo
-- single tap handling, dismiss/noaction
 - bounce animation when appearing/dismissing
+- text color, font, or more
 ``` swift
 SKPhotoBrowserOptions.enableZoomBlackArea    = true  // default true
 SKPhotoBrowserOptions.enableSingleTapDismiss = true  // default false